 Revolutionizing the Treatment and Diagnosis of Disease

 There is hardly anything more important than good health.
 Should the healthcare industry fully commit to this technology, the benefits are unlimited.
-Patients and doctors would be connected in ways that we cannot currently conceive.
-One example might be shared calendars to coordinate visits and check-ups.
+Technology would connect patients and doctors in ways that we cannot currently conceive.
+One example is shared calendars to coordinate visits and check-ups.
 Automatic alerts when something with the patient’s health changes.
-The patient’s chart would be saved in the cloud and linked to their wearable device, thus allowing the doctor immediate access to files and a much faster response time to diagnose and respond to illness.
+The patient’s chart would be saved in the cloud and linked to their wearable device, allowing the doctor immediate access to files and a much faster response time to diagnose and respond to illness.
 This level of connectivity would revolutionize the doctor’s ability to dispense treatment options.

 It’s not that hard to imagine that monitoring devices could become smarter.
 Instead of just alerting the doctor, it would take action such as dispensing critical medicine or raising or lowering body temperature to save the patient’s life before the doctor even gets there.
 In 2017, the FDA approved the first digital pill that patients swallow.
 It then feeds data back to a wearable device on the user’s wrist.
 The digital pill’s intended use is to monitor dosage amounts for prescription medicine.
 However, the possibilities for this are endless.